Setono/GoogleAnalyticsServerSideTrackingBundle/README.md

 No matter the interval in the cronjob, hits will never be sent before the `send_delay` has passed (see [configuration](#Configuration)).

+## FAQ

+**How are hit builders persisted?**

+When creating a hit builder using the hit builder factory, the factory will add the hit builder to the so-called hit builder stack.
+A response listener is this persisting the hit builders at the end of the request-response lifecycle.
+The same logic as the client side library is applied.
+This means that page views are persisted when the HTTP status code is one of `2xx`, `4xx`, or `5xx`.
+All events are persisted no matter what, though.
+You can see this logic [here](src/EventListener/PersistHitBuildersSubscriber.php).

+**Do I have to populate request/response parameters?**

+No. Out of the box, hit builders are populated with request and response parameters, i.e. the url, user agent, document title etc.

 [ico-version]: https://poser.pugx.org/setono/google-analytics-server-side-tracking-bundle/v/stable
 [ico-unstable-version]: https://poser.pugx.org/setono/google-analytics-server-side-tracking-bundle/v/unstable
 [ico-license]: https://poser.pugx.org/setono/google-analytics-server-side-tracking-bundle/license